Spread festive joy with these Christmas eve box ideas for adults!

 1. A Christmas Eve box!

 First up you need a Christmas Eve box to store all your goods in.
-There's loads out there but we especially love this one from Dust and Things.
+There are loads out there but we especially love this one from Hoolaroo.
 Personalised Christmas Eve boxes not only make the evening extra special but they're often sturdy so can be used year after year or as Christmas storage.
-You could also get your family surname engraved rather than first names so you can use it for your partner and possible future kids.
-We love that every box also has 'Do not open until the 24th' engraved on the front to ward off prying hands!
-You can choose from three different sizes depending on what you want to put inside and you can personalise every line on the box.
-There's also the option to add an engraved message where you could include a Christmas message or the date.
+You could also get your family surname engraved rather than your first name so you can use it for your partner and possible future kids.

 2. Festive books